-These payment models are of critical interest to the APRN and physician assistant (PA) communities because they will be used in the future to determine the combination and reimbursement of various care teams.
-Data collection under MACRA will increase the accountability of various team providers and be able to track the specific contributions of APRNS and PAs to quality and outcomes of care.
-Medicare Administrative Contractors will be notifying practices through May which clinicians associated with their taxpayer identification number must participate this year in the Merit-based Incentive Payment System (MIPS), one of two new payment pathways for clinicians under MACRA.
+These payment models are of critical interest to advanced practice nurses (APRNs) and physician assistant (PA) communities because they will be used in the future to determine the combination and reimbursement of various care teams.
+Data collection under MACRA will increase the accountability of various team providers and be able to track the specific contributions of APRNs and PAs to quality and outcomes of care.
+Medicare Administrative Contractors will be notifying practices through May which clinicians associated with their taxpayer identification number must participate this year in MIPS, one of two new payment pathways for clinicians under MACRA.
 Physicians, physician assistants, nurse practitioners, clinical nurse specialists and certified registered nurse anesthetists should participate in MIPS for the 2017 transition year if they annually bill more than $30,000 in Medicare Part B allowed charges and provide care for more than 100 Part B-enrolled Medicare beneficiaries.
 For more on MACRA and MIPS, visit CMS's Quality Payment website and the American Hospital Association's MACRA webpage.

 Implications of MACRA

 - Two-part webinar Aug.
 17 and Aug.
 31 on how Providence St. Joseph's Health system is working with clinicians to prepare for the new Medicare payment system for clinicians under the Medicare Access & CHIP Reauthorization Act of 2015.
 The webinar is the first in a new series on hospitals leading the way in MACRA implementation.